Silent Hill f: Plot

+Development

+Hinako Shimizu was portrayed and voiced by Konatsu Kato (Japanese) and Suzie Yeung (English).

-Silent Hill f was built around the Japanese horror concept of "find[ing] the terror in beauty", suggesting that "when something becomes too immensely beautiful and perfect, it becomes deeply unsettling".
+After the successful remake of Silent Hill 2's release, Konami sought to revive the franchise by focusing on "new" and "independent" projects rather than just remakes.
+Silent Hill f was built around the concept of "find[ing] the terror in beauty", suggesting that "when something becomes too immensely beautiful and perfect, it becomes deeply unsettling".
 Konami enlisted writer Ryukishi07, known for his visual novel Higurashi When They Cry, as they believed they needed someone who could "really understand the essence of Japanese horror".
 Even though the game was conceived as a standalone story, the developers included references to previous Silent Hill games.

 While the series originally blended Japanese and Western horror elements, Konami felt it had become overly westernized, diminishing its Japanese influence.
 Consequently, the team decided to create Silent Hill f as a "100% Japanese horror", emphasizing its Japanese "essence", which they regarded as central to the series despite the story usually taking place in the United States.
 Shifting the setting from the titular town to Japan posed a challenge, as the developers aimed to maintain the series' core themes of "portraying characters' struggles with the evil within themselves—sin, discontent, frustration, and conflict".

 The game's primary setting of Ebisugaoka was inspired by the Kanayama area of Gero, Gifu.
 Ryukishi07 suggested Kanayama after comparing various locations, saying that its "extremely unique townscape" reflected the passage of time and the way its structures had evolved alongside residents' lifestyles.
 The team visited Kanayama to photograph modern sites and used reference materials to authentically recreate the 1960s setting.
-Ryukishi07 noted that female characters in the previous Silent Hill games endured significant suffering.
+Ryukishi07 noted female characters in the previous Silent Hill games had endured significant suffering.
 With Silent Hill f, he sought to create a protagonist, Hinako Shimizu, who actively makes her own choices rather than being "pulled along by the story".
 Hinako is portrayed by Konatsu Kato in Japanese and Suzie Yeung in English.

 To further highlight the creative process behind the project, Konami and NeoBards released a behind-the-scenes featurette during the Konami Press Start stream, offering insights from key staff such as director Al Yang and senior producer Albert Lee on the game's themes, visual design, and development challenges.
 The video emphasized NeoBards' focus on blending traditional Japanese horror aesthetics with modern game design, as well as their collaboration with Ryukishi07 and artist kera to realize the world of Silent Hill f.

 Artist Kera aimed for a visual style distinct from the "blood-smeared, rusting scenery" of previous installments while retaining a sense of familiarity.
 She remarked that the most challenging aspect was monster creations, as the team wanted to combine Ryukishi07's vision with Kera's design, creating monsters that would "really infiltrate players' psyches".